openshift/rosa/README.md

 Run the following command to delete your cluster, replacing &lt;my-cluster&gt; with the name of your cluster:

 ```
-moactl delete cluster -c <my-cluster>
+rosa delete cluster -c <my-cluster>
 ```

-To clean up your CloudFormation stack (this was created when you ran `moactl init`), run the following command:
+To clean up your CloudFormation stack (this was created when you ran `rosa init`), run the following command:

 ```
-moactl init --delete-stack
+rosa init --delete-stack
 ```

 ## Have you got feedback?

 We want to hear it.
-[Open and issue](https://github.com/openshift/moactl/issues/new) against the repo and someone from the team will be in touch.
+[Open and issue](https://github.com/openshift/rosa/issues/new) against the repo and someone from the team will be in touch.